← Back to Yoce

 Withdrawing consent

-You can withdraw consent at any time by deleting your account in Settings → Privacy & Data, or by emailing privacy@yoce.com.
-Withdrawal stops new data collection and triggers deletion within 30 days, except where we're legally required to keep some records (tax, fraud).
+You can withdraw consent at any time by deleting your account in Settings → Privacy & Data, or by emailing support@yoce.com.
+Withdrawal stops new data collection and triggers deletion within 30 days, except where we're legally required to keep some records (fraud-prevention and audit logs).

 5. Who can see your family's data